GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 ### Conscious Uncoupling:  Innovative Ways to Separate User Habits From User Needs (11:00 am - 12:00 pm, ET)

 We all do things out of habit, whether it’s thawing chicken in the microwave or instinctively clicking the farthest right button to submit a form.
-But what happens when your users don’t understand why they’re doing things a certain way?
-When behavior is so ingrained that they can’t differentiate the what from the why?
+But what happens when your users don’t understand why they’re doing things a certain way, when behavior is so ingrained that they can’t differentiate the what from the why?
 At the U.S. Tax Court, we encountered such habitual thinking while modernizing a decades-old legacy system, where behaviors were unwittingly shaped by technical limitations, systematic training issues, and “that’s just how it is” thinking.
 We'll share creative ways to get to the root of behavior and uncover what users really need.

 In this session you will hear from the following speakers:

-* **Jessica Marine** - U.S. Tax Court
+* **Jessica Marine**, U.S. Tax Court
-* **Natalie Kurz** - Contractor, U.S. Tax Court
+* **Natalie Kurz**, Contractor, U.S. Tax Court
-* **Kristen Lohman** - Contractor, U.S. Tax Court
+* **Kristen Lohman**, Contractor, U.S. Tax Court

 - - -

 ### Patient-Powered Innovations: Framing Problems Into Opportunities With Health+ (12:30 pm - 12:50 pm, ET)

 As designers and technologists in government, how can we put the American people first, listening and learning from them every step of the way?
-In this talk, you'll hear about how the [Health+](https://www.hhs.gov/cto/initiatives/digital-services/health-plus/index.html) methodology at the Department of Health and Human Services facilitates patient-centered innovations as part of the [LymeX](https://www.hhs.gov/cto/initiatives/innovation-and-partnerships/lyme-innovation/lymex/index.html) public-private partnership..
+In this talk, you'll hear about how the [Health+](https://www.hhs.gov/cto/initiatives/digital-services/health-plus/index.html) methodology at the Department of Health and Human Services (HHS) facilitates patient-centered innovations as part of the [LymeX](https://www.hhs.gov/cto/initiatives/innovation-and-partnerships/lyme-innovation/lymex/index.html) public-private partnership.
 You'll learn about the playbook we've created to frame problems effectively, starting first and foremost with your stakeholders that are experts in their lived experiences.
 You'll also learn about how to apply these human-centered design methods in your own projects.

 In this session you will hear from the following speaker:

-* **Alex Wilson** - Health and Human Services (HHS)
+* **Alex Wilson**, HHS

 - - -

 ### Overturning Precedent, Applying Human-Centered Design to Legal Matters (12:50 pm - 1:10 pm, ET)

-Designers across government must build rapport with subject matter experts (SMEs) in economics, policy, and other fields who often bring an analytical approach in tension with the creative methods of design.
+Designers across government must build rapport with subject matter experts (SMEs) in economics, policy, and other fields who often bring an analytical approach that clashes with the creative methods of design.
 How do we build bridges across disciplines?
 This case study will share insights on the application of a human-centered design approach to the [Equal Employment Opportunity process at the Consumer Financial Protection Bureau](https://www.consumerfinance.gov/office-civil-rights/eeo-policy-and-reports/) (CFPB).
 Learn about ways to develop frameworks for co-creation with SMEs, navigating differences between legalese, service design, and plain language, as well as how to move from procedural actions to intentional interactions.

 In this session you will hear from the following speaker:

-* **Alexis Schilf** - Consumer Financial Protection Bureau (CFPB)
+* **Alexis Schilf**, Consumer Financial Protection Bureau (CFPB)

 - - -

 ### Establishing a Customer-Centric Culture at NRC (1:10 pm - 1:30 pm , ET)

-In order to improve customer experience at the Nuclear Regulatory Commission (NRC), Office of the Chief Information Officer (OCIO) has established a customer experience capability to drive a customer-centric culture and improve IT service delivery.
+In order to improve customer experience at the Nuclear Regulatory Commission (NRC), Office of the Chief Information Officer (OCIO) has established a customer experience (CX) capability to drive a customer-centric culture and improve IT service delivery.
 Since inception, OCIO has designed the strategy for implementing CX, built a CX team, gathered data on customer satisfaction rates for IT services, conducted journey mapping exercises, and built several channels for customer feedback to understand the customer perspective.

 In this session you will hear from the following speakers:

-* **Scott Flanders** - Nuclear Regulatory Commission (NRC)
+* **Scott Flanders**, NRC
-* **Basia Sall** - Nuclear Regulatory Commission (NRC)
+* **Basia Sall**, NRC
-* **Gwen Hayden** - Nuclear Regulatory Commission (NRC)
+* **Gwen Hayden**, NRC
-* **Sara Bever** - Contractor
+* **Sara Bever**, Contractor

 - - -